AbsaOSS/pramen/README.md

     host = "https://databricks-workspace-url.com"
     token = "[databricks-api-token]"

-    # this is a definition to creating and triggering a one-time run on Databricks
+    # this is a definition for creating and triggering a one-time run on Databricks
     # the @pythonClass, @infoDate and @metastoreConfig variables will get substituted before the configuration is rendered to JSON
     job {
       # here, you can configure any option supported by job submit endpoint (https://docs.databricks.com/api/workspace/jobs/submit)